 Kyle Hanlin is the senior development officer at NPRI, where he works to invite joyful investment in NPRI’s many projects advancing individual liberty and limited, accountable government.

 Kyle earned a B.A. in Political Science and minor in Economics from North Carolina State University, while also working on a 2008 presidential campaign.

 Prior to joining NPRI in September 2013, he coordinated hundreds of volunteers while working on a 2012 presidential campaign in North Carolina, and he helped to identify and procure over $4 million dollars in grants while working for Beacon Consulting.

 Chantal Lovell joined the Nevada Policy Research Institute in January 2014 to serve as its deputy communications director.
 She oversees the Institute’s publications, coordinates staff media appearances and manages NPRI’s new media efforts.

-Chantal has a bachelor’s degree in government from the University of Redlands and is pursuing a master’s degree in political science from the University of Nebraska.
+Chantal has a bachelor’s degree in government from the University of Redlands and a master’s degree in political science from the University of Nebraska.